Subject Source: Art & Architecture Thesaurus

 Dates: Bulk, 1865-1921 1865-1964; Majority of material found within 1865 - 1921

-Scope and Content note This collection is comprised of the records of the Woodbrookers in America, including: the organization's correspondence, member lists, meeting minutes, and the records of the treasurer.
+Overview The collection is comprised of the records of the Woodbrookers in America, and includes the organization's correspondence, member lists, meeting minutes, and the records of the treasurer.

 Overview Andrew H. Woods (1872 – 1956) became vice president of Canton College in Canton, China in 1899.
 He maintained his association with Canton College throughout the Boxer Rebellion and the dethronement of the Manchu Dynasty.
 Woods moved back and forth between China and the United States with his wife, Fanny Sinclair, who graduated from Bryn Mawr in 1901.
 In 1929, the couple and their children settled in Iowa.
 In Iowa, Woods worked as a professor and practitioner of neurology and psychology. ...